 New clothes, new makeup but stuck at home!

 I received a lot of gifts.
 Now I am waiting for an occasion to actually wear the new clothes!
-I have been complaining to my husband that we should go on a short holiday.
+I have been complaining to my partner that we should go on a short holiday.
 I see people post pictures, and I feel like I am the only one stuck at home!
 However, I have not even started going to restaurants or supermarket or visiting anyone.

 I spent a lot of time thinking about nearby places I could visit by car for a short tw0-three day trip.
 The journey should be short enough to not use a restroom on way, and the resort should be ‘isolated’ and ‘not crowded’ and ‘following covid protocol’.
 Such a place probably does not exist!
 I even imagine carrying my own bedsheets and pillow cases!
-My husband says this vacation is just a fancy thought in my head, and I will never be able to go through with it.
+My partner says this vacation is just a fancy thought in my head, and I will never be able to go through with it.
 Last couple of times I have stepped out to a store, I have returned to the car because people have not been wearing a mask.

-My husband has a feeling I will make him drive to some place, then get irritated at people not wearing a mask, ask him to yell at them, hate everyone and then make him drive us back home!
+My partner has a feeling I will make him drive to some place, then get irritated at people not wearing a mask, ask him to yell at them, hate everyone and then make him drive us back home!
 Even for my birthday, we did not go out to any restaurant, just to our parents’ place.
 I especially get irritated looking at people whose mask is below their nose.
 The nostrils is not an attractive part of the face, and there is something very annoying about a mask that highlights the nose instead of covering it!